 The NATIVE AMERICAN TV WRITERS LAB was created in accordance with the Barcid Foundation’s mission to improve media portrayals of Native Americans and to increase the number of Native Americans employed in all facets of the media industry.

 The NATIVE AMERICAN TV WRITERS LAB is designed to familiarize participants with the format, characters and storyline structure of television.
-The five-week, total immersion workshop will be mentored and guided by an experienced writer with industry credits.
-The lab will be conducted virtually with a maximum of 7 writers accepted.
+The multi-week, total immersion workshop is mentored and guided by an experienced writer with industry credits.
+The lab is conducted virtually with a minimum of 7 writers accepted.

-The five-week lab will consist of group discussions, one on one meetings and workshops.
-One of the main components to be introduced is the writers room.
+The multi-week lab consists of group discussions, one on one meetings and creative development workshops.
+One of the main components introduced is the television writers room.
 This is an opportunity to have each participant’s script offered up in a professional capacity as a new television script.
-All of the writers will participate in offering ideas, suggestions, and thoughts on making each script a strong piece.
+All of the writers will participate in offering ideas, suggestions and thoughts on making each script a stronger piece.
 The goal is that the writers garner the skills necessary to obtain employment in the industry.